BlueR00K/Note_Book_PY/OOP/objects_in_python.md

 ---

-## 12. Advanced & Practical Examples
+## 12. Advanced and Practical Examples: Objects in Python

 ### 12.1.
 Dynamic Attribute Assignment